anjanaarao/healthcare-plus/README.md

-# 🏥 HealthCare+
+# 🏥 PulsePoint

 ## Introduction

-**HealthCare+** is a fully responsive website designed to simulate a modern healthcare service platform.
+**PulsePoint** is a fully responsive website designed to simulate a modern healthcare service platform.
 Built with **HTML**, **CSS**, and **JavaScript**, it aims to provide a clean, professional, and accessible user experience across all devices.
 Ideal for clinics, hospitals, or health tech startups, it offers a sleek front-end interface tailored for health-related needs.

 ---